2019–20 Premier League: Black Lives Matter impact

 As a gesture of solidarity following the murder of George Floyd, players' names on the back of their shirts were replaced with 'Black Lives Matter' for the first 12 matches of the restarted season as well as replacing the Premier League badge for the BLM's for the rest of the season.
 The Premier League also gave their support for any player who chooses to "take a knee" before or during matches.
 In addition, the NHS tribute badge was also used at all kits for the remainder of the season.

 Relegation battle

 On 11 July 2020, Norwich City became the first team to be relegated to the Championship after a 4–0 defeat at home to West Ham United with three games remaining.
-On 26 July 2020, Bournemouth were the second team to be relegated to the Championship on the final day of the season, despite winning 3–1 away to Everton.
-Watford were the final team to be relegated to the Championship after losing 3–2 away to Arsenal on the same day.
+On 26 July 2020, the final day of the season, Bournemouth were the second team to be relegated to the Championship, despite winning 3–1 away to Everton.
+Watford were the final team to be relegated to the Championship on the same day, after losing 3–2 away to Arsenal.
 Both of these results were coupled with Aston Villa's 1–1 draw against West Ham United, ensuring Aston Villa safety in the Premier League for another season.
 Coincidentally, the three relegated teams were the same teams promoted to the Premier League for the 2015–16 season.